 line that can be reached internationally toll-free from 175 countries.
 Contact the toll-free crisis line from oversees, by dialing your AT&T USADirect access number and at the prompt, entering 866-USWOMEN (879-6636).
 Click to find your AT&T USADirect access number.
 The center serves abused Americans, mostly women and children, in both civilian and military populations overseas.
 The

 crisis line operates 24 hours a day, 7 days a week, except for U.S. holidays.
 Callers in the United States and Canada dial the toll-free number directly.
-Live Chat is available M-F, 9 am to 4 pm PT.
 Email the center anytime and an advocate will reply within 24 hours, M-F, Portland, OR.
+See 2012 Annual Report.

 Childhelp National Child Abuse Hotline, Childhelp1-800-4-A-CHILD (1-800-422-4453) – is dedicated to the prevention of child abuse.
 Serving the United States, its territories, and Canada, the Hotline is staffed 24 hours a day, 7 days a week with professional crisis counselors who, through interpreters, can provide assistance in 170 languages.
 THe Hotline offers crisis intervention, information, literature, and referrals to thousands of emergency, social service, and support resources.
 All calls are anonymous and confidential, Scottsdale, AZ.